sjung-stat/Fraud-Detection-from-Customer-Transactions/README.md

 I recently tried to purchase something online with my credit card.
 The merchandise was something that I had not bought before and the price was unusually expensive.
 Also, I was very far away from my home when I was placing an order online with the credit card.
 As a result, the transaction was denied and the bank sent me a notification to verify if the attempt was made by me.
 I was impressed that they could catch this unusual transaction in advance and deny them.
 And I also wanted to see if my own machine learning model could perform well.

 In this independent project, we deal with customer transactions dataset provided by Vesta Corporation to predict which transactions are fraud.
-To accomplish this, we will build two machine learning models, LightGBM and CatBoost.
-You can find more information about LightGBM [here](https://lightgbm.readthedocs.io/en/latest/) and CatBoost [here](https://catboost.ai/).
-You can find the comparison of the two algorithms [here](https://medium.com/riskified-technology/xgboost-lightgbm-or-catboost-which-boosting-algorithm-should-i-use-e7fda7bb36bc).
+To accomplish this, we will build a machine learning model, CatBoost.
+You can find more information about CatBoost [here](https://catboost.ai/).
+You can find the comparison of CatBoost to the other two famous boosted-based algorithms, XGBoost and LightGBM, [here](https://medium.com/riskified-technology/xgboost-lightgbm-or-catboost-which-boosting-algorithm-should-i-use-e7fda7bb36bc).

 #### About the Data